English Wars (Scandinavia): Copenhagen (1801)

 The Danes had begun to prepare for a possible attack from the British, but much of the fleet was, in late March, not ready after the winter and would take up to six weeks to make it ready.
 So the Danish defense plan was that the ships available should protect the entrance to Copenhagen by lying anchored in the curved line from Trekroner Fort to Amager.
 Command was given to Olfert Fischer, who placed himself in the middle of the formation, with his ship Dannebrog.
-Crew was lacking on various ships so additional crew was acquired by offering 15 "riksdaler" in wages, followed by a quick training in how to use a cannon and an order to fight bravely for "king and country".
+Crew was lacking on various ships so additional crew was acquired by offering 15 "rigsdaler" in wages, followed by a quick training in how to use a cannon and an order to fight bravely for "king and country".

 The British fleet passed Kronborg unimpeded on 30 March and continued towards Copenhagen along the Swedish coast.
 Crown Prince Frederick had, out of fear that the Swedes would be exempted from the Sound Dues, refused offers of help from them for the upcoming battle.
-The Swedish fleet was still, at the initiative of King Gustav IV Adolf, on their way to help the Danes, but was impeded bad weather.
+The Swedish Navy was still, at the initiative of King Gustav IV Adolf, on their way to help the Danes, but was impeded bad weather.
 By midday the British fleet had anchored at Taarbæk reef.
 Admiral Sir Hyde Parker's plan was that half of his fleet would attack the Danish fleet from the south, while the rest would engage the Danish blockade in Kronløbet.
 The attack was then to be concluded by an attack on the island of Trekroner.
 In the following days the British prepared to attack, and they sailed further south, past Copenhagen, to avoid the Danish land batteries at Sixtus, Quintus and Trekroner.

 Lord Horatio Nelson had been given command of twelve of the British ships of the line, and had the task of getting them through the tight defense that surrounded Copenhagen's reef, which was already extremely difficult to navigate through.
 He nevertheless took the initiative to attack, and four of his largest ships (Elephant, Defiance, Russell and Bellona) quickly became grounded.
 The battle lasted long and after four hours of intense fighting it was not yet decided who would win.
-Parker, who was with the rest of the fleet, 200 meters from the Danish line of defense, was fired upon from the cannons at Trekrone Fort, and signaled to Nelson that he should withdraw the fleet.
+Parker, who was with the rest of the fleet, 200 meters from the Danish line of defense, was fired upon from the cannons at Trekroner Fort, and signaled to Nelson that he should withdraw the fleet.
 Nelson, however, was determined to win the battle and ignored the order.
 Nelson had noticed that many of the Danish ships that had hoisted white flag of surrender, were still firing.
 Because of this, Nelson sent a curiae with a letter to Crown Prince Frederick in which he argued that he could not account for the remaining crew on board Danish ships if they continued the fight after they had surrendered.
 Crown Prince Frederick could from his position at the port see that the battle no longer had any purpose and agreed to a truce without consulting the Danish-Norwegian commanders, Olfert Fischer and Steen Bille.